Keroro1454/Supply-Drop/README.md

 - 1.4.10: Finally Back!
 	- Updated for Survivors of the Void
 	- Code has been completely re-worked to remove dependency on TILER2
+	- Additions:
-	- Added configuration options to the Vintage Plague Mask and Vintage Plague Hat items
+		> Added configuration options to the Vintage Plague Mask and Vintage Plague Hat items
+		> Added item displays for Railgunner, Void Fiend, and Heretic (plus finished the missing ones for Bandit)
+		> Added item displays to all characters for Hardened Bone Fragments
+		> Re-added dynamic movement of the orb and shielding in QSS
+	- Improvements:
+		> Fixed or improved item displays for numerous items on all characters
-	- Made configs a bit more clear
+		> Made configs of all items more clear
+	- Balance Changes:
+		> BUFF: Increased Hardened Bone Fragment's base armor granted per buff stack, from 2 to 5
+		> BUFF: Increased Shell Plating's armor granted per kill, from .2 to .5
+		> BUFF: Increased Shell Plating's base max armor, from 10 to 25
-	- Increased base duration of Second Wind from 4 to 5 seconds
+		> BUFF: Increased Unassuming Tie's base duration of Second Wind, from 4 to 5 seconds
-	- Increased cooldown reduction from stacking QSS from 0.5 to 1 second
+		> BUFF: Increased QSS's cooldown reduction from additional stacks, from 0.5 to 1 seconds
-	- Increased damage conversion percentage from stacking Tome of Bloodletting from 5% to 10%
+		> BUFF: Increased Tome of Bloodletting's damage conversion percentage from additional stacks, from 5% to 10%
+	- Bug Fixes:
+		> Fixed Hardened Bone Fragments not adjusting its values to the config values

 - 1.4.9
 	- Removed a debugging measure that was spamming the console